What Is Auto Insurance for Non-owners?

 You occasionally use a friend’s automobile for a ride.

-You don’t drive car frequently:
+don’t drive a car frequently:

-You probably don’t need non-owners auto insurance if you drive infrequently or never.
+You probably don’t need non-owner auto insurance if you drive infrequently or never.
 For instance, you don’t need to purchase a non-owner’s coverage if you live in a city and simply rent a car when travelling.

 Your best business moments happen when everything is in place.
 Let Advantage Insurance Solutions find the right coverage you need for your business at the best value.
 Get a Quote